Vierli was voted "resort of the year" at the Norwegian Snowboard Awards in 2010, and nominated again in 2011.

 Adrenalin kick in the capital

-Those seeking to combine big city life with daredevil jumps and tricks should visit Oslo.
-Within half an hour's reach from the bustling city centre you have two excellent terrain parks - Varingskollen and Oslo Winter Park Tryvann, which was named "resort of the year" at the Norwegian Snowboard Awards 2012.
+Those seeking to combine big city life with daredevil jumps and tricksshould visit Oslo.
+Within half an hour's reach from the bustling city center you have two excellent terrain parks - Varingskollen and Oslo Winter Park, which was named "resort of the year" at the Norwegian Snowboard Awards 2012.

-You will find one of Norway's largest terrain parks at Oslo Winter Park Tryvann.
+You will find one of Norway's largest terrain parks at Oslo Winter Park.
 The Tryvann/Wyller area hosted the World Snowboarding Championships (WSC) in February 2012.

-Tryvann boasts 18 runs and a vertical drop of 381 metres, as well as two half-pipes of international standard (120 and 170 metres in length).
+Oslo Winter Park boasts 18 slopes and a vertical drop of 1250 feet, as well as two half-pipes of international standard (393 and 557 feet in length).

 The park also hosts The Oakley Arctic Challenge, which was created in 1999 as an independent alternative to more established snowboarding events by Norwegian snowboard legend Terje Haakonsen.